PluraGate/SyriaHub/MIDDLEWARE_UPDATE.md

 - ✅ Static assets are excluded for performance
 - ✅ Common files like robots.txt are excluded

-## About the Deprecation Warning
+## About the Migration

-If you're seeing a deprecation warning about middleware, it's likely one of these scenarios:

-### 1. False Positive Warning
-Next.js 15+ sometimes shows middleware warnings during development that can be safely ignored if your middleware follows the correct pattern (which it now does).
+### Why "Proxy" Instead of "Middleware"?

+The Next.js team chose "proxy" because:
+- It clarifies the network boundary nature of this feature
+- It runs at the Edge Runtime, closer to clients
+- It reduces confusion with Express.js-style middleware
+- It encourages using it as a last resort

+### How to Migrate (Already Done!)

+The migration from `middleware.ts` to `proxy.ts` has been completed:

+1. ✅ File renamed: `middleware.ts` → `proxy.ts`
+2. ✅ Function renamed: `middleware()` → `proxy()`
-### 2. Next.js 16 Changes
+3. ✅ Configuration updated for Next.js 16
-Next.js 16 introduced some changes to middleware behavior, but the `export const config` pattern is still the official way to configure middleware according to the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/routing/middleware).
+4. ✅ Documentation updated

-## How Middleware Works in This Project
+## How Proxy Works in This Project

 ```
 User Request
     ↓
-middleware.ts → updateSession() → Supabase Auth Check
+proxy.ts → updateSession() → Supabase Auth Check
     ↓
 Route Handler (with valid session)
 ```

-The middleware:
+The proxy:
 1. Intercepts all non-static requests
 2. Calls Supabase to validate/refresh the session
 3. Updates cookies with new session data